Max-Jacq/Applied_Bioinformatics_ESBOE2116/A.pisum_preassembly.md

 Q1) Which of the following statements is correct?

-The reads passed all of the quality control measures The reads failed all of the quality control measures The reads passed some of the quality control measures but failed others
+The reads passed all of the quality control measures <br>
+The reads failed all of the quality control measures <br>
+The reads passed some of the quality control measures but failed others <br>

 Q2) The per-base sequence quality is lowest at the___of the reads.